bilal-el-chami/bilal-demo-app-10/README.md

 </project>
 ```

 PS: You may want to change the JUnit version for future tests.
-Just modify the `<version>4.12</version>` element.
+Just modify the version element to `<version>4.12</version>`.

 ### Create the Heroku Procfile: